Christopher Biggins: Television

 He took part in the seventh series of I'm a Celebrity...Me Out of Here! in 2007.
 He was eventually voted the winner of the show on 30 November 2007.

 He took part in an episode of Celebrity Come Dine With Me, first shown on Channel 4 on 15 February 2009.
 He won £1,000 for his chosen charity.

 In 2009, he played himself as a pantomime director in the BBC Two sitcom Psychoville.

 In 2010, he was a celebrity guest team captain on an episode of What Do Kids Know? along with Rufus Hound, Joe Swash and Sara Cox on Watch.

 In May 2011, he starred in the second series of Channel 4's Celebrity Five Go to... in which the celebrities visited South Africa.

 In 2013, he appeared on The Celebrity Chase, where he was the first person in the history of the show to answer all six questions correctly while going for a higher offer.

 In 2014, he took part in the celebrity cookery programme Celebrity MasterChef on BBC One, and returned again in 2020, for a Christmas Special.
 In 2014, he took part in a celebrity edition of Catchphrase.
 He voices It's Not Me, It's You on Channel 5.

 On 28 July 2016, Biggins entered the Celebrity Big Brother house to participate in its eighteenth series.
 He was chosen by the public to take part in the first secret mission.
 He was removed from the house on Day 9.
 The show's producers stated that Biggins had made "a number of comments capable of causing great offence to housemates and the viewing public".
 He described bisexuals as the "worst type" and suggested they were reluctant to admit they were gay.
 Biggins also told Katie Waissel, who is Jewish: "You better be careful or they'll be putting you in a shower and taking you to a room."
 Biggins later apologised, stating: "I am mortified by what's happened.
 I love Jewish people.
 I have a lot of bisexual friends and I'm not in any way a bigoted person."
 Forty-four people complained to Ofcom about comments Biggins made, but Ofcom ruled that he was not in breach of broadcasting rules.

 Theatre

-Biggins' theatre roles have included performances with the Royal Shakespeare Company, playing Herod in Jesus Christ Superstar, and 18 months at the London Palladium in the stage adaptation of Chitty Chitty Bang Bang (where he was teamed in a double act with Louise Gold).
+Biggins' theatre roles have included performances with the Royal Shakespeare Company, playing Herod in Jesus Christ Superstar, and 18 months at the London Palladium in the stage adaptation of Chitty Chitty Bang Bang.

 In 2010, Biggins appeared as a guest star narrator in The Rocky Horror Show at various theatre venues in the United Kingdom.